xiaofeeeeng/demo/README.md

 ---
 ## alias of the command history
-`alias graph=“git log —all —decorate —oneline —graph”`
+`alias graph=“git log —-all —-decorate —-oneline —-graph”`

 ---